stacks-network/stacks/FAQ.md

 General	-	I heard some companies working on Blockstack have raised venture capital, how does that impact the project?

-General	-	What is Blockstack?

-General	-	What is a Blockstack ID?

 Using	-	Can Blockstack control my data or ID when I use it?